rando-calrissian/hass_systray/README.md

 This is a quick system tray app for toggling stuff in Home Assistant and popping up camera views without having to navigate a webpage.
 I can also handle popping up a camera view based on an incoming MQTT topic, so home automation can pop up views upon events on any desktop machine you're running it on.

 Tested on Linux and Windows 10.
+Note that I am a python noob and this was whipped together in an evening, so there's a lot of room for improvement here.
+I was inspired by this thread - https://www.reddit.com/r/homeassistant/comments/g8noox/windows_system_tray_app_to_trigger_automations/ to create something that could run on my linux and windows desktops and give me quick access to my cameras.

 # Installation
 Requires Python 3.7+